ImageMagick/Usage-Markdown/blur/index.md

 To compensate for this enlargement, a shadow image is also given an appropriate negative [Virtual Canvas Offset](../basics/#page) so that it will be positioned correctly relative to the image being shadowed.
 For a normal image that means the shadow image generated will have a negative offset.

-This however generates a problem when your IM does not have a the "`-layers`" method '`merge`' available.
+This however generates a problem when your IM does not have the "`-layers`" method '`merge`' available.
 For example, here we try to add a shadow on the left side, of the image as if a light shone from the upper right.

 ~~~